Pump Station Inspection and Maintenance: Our 30-Point Report

 Building and Grounds

 Heater: Any above-ground piping is succeptable to freezing.
 A heater is required in many situations to avoid frozen and busted pipes.
+You may also consider putting OCTG coatings on the pipes to add protection against rust and other harmful materials.

 Grounds & Housekeeping: a clean and tidy pump station is a healthy pump station.
 We’ve seen pump stations double as vagrant homes for both people and beasts.
 Grass, trees and shrubs should be maintained for ease of access and to maintain a proper operating buffer from vegetation.